shawyl/Billy/README.md

 1. Send a clear receipt photo to the bot, or upload the receipt as an image document if Telegram compression hurts quality.
 2. Review the extracted bill in Telegram.
-3. Correct anything wrong, such as `Guinness should be x4, not x5`.
+3. Correct anything wrong, such as `Iced Tea should be x2, not x3`.
 4. Clarify GST/service charge if needed.
 5. Send split instructions.
 6. Wait for the five validation runs to agree.